 Introduction

 This article is part of a series intended to act as an introduction to the world of NFC as it applies to BlackBerry smart phones such as the 9900 and is aimed at developers who wish to take advantage of this exciting new technology.
-Readers of this article should have some pre-existing knowledge of the fundamental architecture of NFC systems and be familiar with the BlackBerry WebWorks SDK.
-Familiarity with Java is required for those parts of the article which deal with the sample Web Works extension that illustrates how to add NFC NDEF capabilities to a WebWorks application.
+Readers of this article should have some pre-existing knowledge of the fundamental architecture of NFC systems.
+Familiarity with Java is also required.

 Importantly, unless you already have good knowledge of the subjects covered, it’s recommended that you read the earlier articles in this series.
 Links to these articles can be found at the end of this one.